KL Guided Domain Adaptation: Approach

 \begin{proposition} If the loss $-\log \hat{p}(y|z)$ is bounded by $M$ \footnote{In the classification problem, we can enforce this quite easily by augmenting the output softmax of the classifier so that each class probability is always at least $\exp{(-M)}$.
 For example, if we choose $M=3 \Rightarrow \exp{(-M)}\approx 0.05$, and if the output softmax is $(p_1,p_2,...,p_C)$, we can augment it into $(p_1\cdot K+0.05,p_2\cdot K+0.05,...,p_C\cdot K+0.05)$, where $K=1-0.05\cdot C$ and $C$ is the number of classes.
 This ensures the bound for the loss of a datapoint, while remaining the output prediction class.} $\forall z \in \mathcal{Z}, y \in \mathcal{Y}$, we have:

 \end{proposition} \begin{proof} provided in the appendix. \end{proof}

 This bound is similar to other bounds in the literature (e.g., \citet{ben2010theory}) in the sense that it also contains the training loss, a marginal misalignment term and a conditional misalignment term ($\text{KL}[p_T(z)|p_S(z)]$ and $\mathbb{E}_{p_T(z)}\left[\text{KL}[p_T(z)|p_S(z)]\right]$ respectively in our case).
-However, \citet{ben2010theory} consider a binary classification problem and their bounds are only practical for a deterministic labeling function; while our bound works for the general case of supervised learning with any labeling mechanism.
-For a brief review of these bounds and a detailed discussion about their differences to ours, please refer to our appendix.
+However, \citet{ben2010theory} consider a binary classification problem and their bounds are only practical for a deterministic labeling function (requires knowing the true labeling function, which is unknown for a probabilistic labeling mechanism, to compute the bound); while our bound works for the general case of supervised learning with any labeling mechanism.
+For a brief review of these bounds and a detailed discussion about their differences to ours, please refer to the appendix.
 Note that the bound in Proposition~\ref{proposition1} is also true when applying to the input space directly (e.g., replacing $z$ with $x$).
 However, we are more interested in the bound in the representation space, since we can reduce it by regularizing the KL term.

 To reduce the generalization gap, we want $p_T(z,y)$ to be close to $p_S(z,y)$.
 Aligning the marginal distribution (i.e., $p_S(z)\approx p_T(z)$) helps the classifier network $\hat{p}(y|z)$ avoid out-of-distribution data since the target representations it faces at test time belong to the source representation distribution which it was trained on; while aligning the conditional distribution ($p_S(y|z)\approx p_T(y|z)$) makes sure the classifier gives more accurate predictions on the target domain since $\hat{p}(y|z)$ was trained to approximate $p_S(y|z)$.
 In the domain adaptation problem, since we only have the unlabeled data from the target domain, we often align the marginal distribution of $z$ only.
 However, one problem is that the conditional misalignment also depends on the representation $z$, and when learning a representation $z$ that aligns the marginal, we might accidentally increase $\mathbb{E}_{p_T(z)}\left[\text{KL}[p_T(y|z)|p_S(y|z)]\right]$ at the same time, leading to a net increase in the above generalization bound.
 For example, what if (and is it possible that) the conditional misalignment increases to infinity while we learn a representation $z$?